lucasavila00/flutter_storybook/README.md

 # flutter_storybook

 Storybooks for Flutter.

 Run on macOS for fast development or the web to share results.

+Easily have golden tests for all your stories.

 Early development.

 ## Getting Started